Keeping Love Alive: Why Is It So Hard?

 Online Therapy for Couples

 Online therapy is a new and exciting way for couples to receive counseling.
 A qualitative study of 15 couples receiving online counseling found that clients considered the experience to be overwhelmingly positive, commenting on how immersed they felt in the therapeutic process.
 Some couples reported that feeling more “distant” from the therapist also made them feel more in control and comfortable.
 Ultimately, couples felt that the online process enhanced the therapeutic alliance, which is the single greatest predictor of therapy success.

-As discussed above, online therapy is an exciting option for couples wanting to improve their relationships, especially as it can be difficult to find time in two busy schedules for in-person therapy.
-BetterHelp’s licensed therapists have helped individuals and couples with relationship issues.
-Read below for some reviews of BetterHelp therapists from people experiencing similar issues.
+Online therapy can be an exciting option for couples wanting to improve their relationships, especially as it can be difficult to find time in two busy schedules for in-person therapy.
+BetterHelp’s licensed therapists have helped numerous individuals and couples with relationship issues.
+Answer a few quick questions to get started.

 “Nicole is amazing.
 As a queer nonbinary person, I was concerned about finding a therapist who would be able to understand the issues I was facing, but Nicole totally gets me.
 She has been able to help me realize what I want out of my life and relationships, and helped me have the strength to advocate for myself.
 I'm so grateful for her help.”